 I’m also prepared to be a voice—an advocate—to my lived experiences, which doesn’t reflect well on those that betrayed me and nor does it look good on certain authorities.
 There is always room for improvement and development, however and I’m prepared to step up.

 Throughout this book my experiences of trauma are shared along with the effect these events had on me both at the time and much later in life when they manifested as Post Traumatic Stress Disorder.
-My diagnosis is actually Complex PTSD (which means I’m a lucky moo and have had experienced long-lasting trauma with no end in sight) which, of course, comes with further complications.
+My diagnosis is actually Complex PTSD (which means I’m a lucky moo and have had multiple traumas) which, of course, comes with further complications.
 I’m one of the lucky ones as I’ve come out the other side a stronger person and I also share how and why.